api3dao/vitepress-docs/docs/guides/airnode/using-rrp-templates.md

 ::: info Consider dAPIs

-While using the Airnode's RRP protocol to acquire API provider data is usable it is not as efficient or as straight forward as using a dAPI.
+While using the Airnode's RRP protocol to acquire API provider data is usable it is not as efficient or as straightforward as using a dAPI.
 Therefore, best practices usually entail using a
 [<span style="color:rgb(16, 185, 129);">dAPI</span>](/explore/dapis/what-are-dapis.md)
 to acquire API provider data.